How to Get Maximum Wellness Program Engagement: The Complete Guide

-Not long ago I got a call from the wellness coordinator of a large bicycle manufacturing company.
-This wellness coordinator was struggling to get their wellness program to produce the kind of outcomes that the CEO wanted to see.
+A wellness coordinator from a large bicycle manufacturing company was struggling to get their wellness program to produce the kind of outcomes that the CEO wanted to see.
 They had excellent program participation and yet they were not seeing improvements in health or reductions in healthcare costs.

-This type of engagement is what I call “hollow” engagement.
+This type of engagement is what is known as “hollow” engagement.
 Employees are going through the motions of participating in the wellness programming but their hearts were just not in it.
 They were essentially being forced to participate.
 No one likes to be forced to do anything, and forcing people to be healthy is never going to work.

 Without sincere, honest engagement from employees it’s impossible to have successful wellness outcomes.
 An indicator of a successful program is really good wellness engagement.
 This success can help justify the cost and work involved in having a wellness program available to your employees.